Cortisol has many functions. It helps the body use sugar (glucose) and

 The normal values listed here—called a reference range—are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.

-Cushing's disease, a condition caused by a
+Cushing's syndrome, a disorder that can be caused by

 How this information was developed to help you make better health decisions.